SergeantWiley/ChessNet/ChessNetMath.md

 b_{1,1} & b_{1,2} & \dots & b_{1,128} \\
 \end{bmatrix}`$

 Quite a lot.
 Thats not even the second layer.
-The second layer has to get pass into a Relu Function but mathematically it looks the simpler.
+The second layer has to get pass into a Relu (Rectified Linear Unit) Function but mathematically it looks way simpler.
 To descibe the ReUL function lightly, it converts each value into a value ranging from 0 to 1

 $`
 ReLU(z_1) = \begin{cases}